aspose-font/Aspose.Font-API-References/english/java/com.aspose.font/axisvaluetableformat4/_index.md

 ### getAxisValues() {#getAxisValues--}
 ```
-public TtfStatTable.AxisValue[] getAxisValues()
+public AxisValue[] getAxisValues()
 ```

 Array of AxisValue records that provide the combination of axis values, one for each contributing axis.

 **Returns:**
-com.aspose.font.TtfStatTable.AxisValue[] - Array of AxisValue records that provide the combination of axis values, one for each contributing axis.
+com.aspose.font.AxisValue[] - Array of AxisValue records that provide the combination of axis values, one for each contributing axis.